-When OSPFv3 operation starts, the router ID is automatically selected in the order shown below.
+When OSPFv3 operation starts, the router ID is automatically selected in the following order from the VRF or global network to which OSPFv3 belongs.
 However, after OSPFv3 operation starts, the automatically selected router ID is not changed.

 - 1. IPv4 address assigned to the loopback interface - 2.
 Largest IPv4 address in the IPv4 interface